 Alan M. Dershowitz says: "Although I learned a lot of theory from great professors, law school didn’t prepare me for the rough and tumble of practicing criminal law, particularly defending people accused of some of the most heinous crimes.
 One thing I didn’t learn, and wish I had, was how to deal with acquaintances or friends who ask for legal help."

 By Fabiani Duarte Mercer University— Walter F. George School of Law Chair, ABA Law Student Division firstname.lastname@example.org Working as a judge advocate general law clerk over the past year helped me affirm two things: Combining my law degree with service to my nation is something I want to do.
-Pursuing a career in
+Pursuing a

 Growing up in the projects on the Lower East Side of New York City and watching her immigrant Chinese mother work in the garment industry’s sweatshops—even working alongside her at times— Villy Wang became determined to grow up and earn enough money that her mother wouldn’t have to work so hard.
 Wang achieved